dotnwat/beals-conjecture/README.md

         ...
 ```

-Eliminating 50% is really great, but it isn't good enough.
+This filter reduces by 50% the number of points that must be considered.
+The problem is that the search space is so large that even with a 50% reduction in size it is still much too large.
+But we certainly want to use any optimizations we can find.

 ### Optimization 2

 Since we only care about counterexamples we don't need to check any points where the bases have a common prime.
-This means that when iterating over the points in the space we can skip points where any two of the bases (e.g. `a` and `b`) have a common prime factor.
+This means that when iterating over the points in the space we can skip all points for which any two of the bases (e.g. `a` and `b`) have a common prime factor.

 ```python
 for a in range(1, max_base+1):